Conflict of Interest / Ethics and Financial Disclosure

 - Submit your Personal Financial Disclosure Form timely with the Missouri Ethics Commission.
 There are imposed penalties if your form is submitted late!
 If you have questions, contact Internal Audit and Compliance.

 - If a Hotline complaint comes to your attention, support the administration’s prompt review of facts and circumstances to resolve the matter.

 What if I have questions?

-Contact your Dean, General Counsel or Internal Audit.
+Contact your Dean, General Counsel or Internal Audit and Compliance.